katarighe/katarighe/README.md

-## Hello, my name is Mohamed A. Ighe - Thank your for visiting my GitHub page! 👋 😊
+## Hello, thank you for visiting my GitHub page! 👋 😊

 <p align="center">
 👨‍💻 "A passionate remote Software and Web developer" 🌐